 From Mitre Flats Hut to the road-end, a pleasant fine-weather alternative is to travel via the lower Waingawa Gorge.
 This is simple travel with several river crossings but no troublesome pools or real gorge until almost the end.
 From shingle terraces on the TR, the scrubby hillside opposite is seen that marks the start of the farm-edge country, and just downstream is the only significant pool.
 You can swim/packfloat this pool (though it can often be waded), or can bypass it by climbing the rough scrubby faces on the TL to gain the track where it drops to the high terraces just before the stile.
 Time down the gorge is much the same as the track: 3 hours or so to the road-end.

 About 2½ hours from Mitre Flats to Atiwhakatu Saddle (aka Pinnacle Ridge saddle).

 Southwards: Down-valley of Mitre Flats, cross South Mitre Stream on the bridge 100 metres upstream from the Waingawa.
 The track on the TR now zig-zags up the spur for 30 minutes to a high terrace, where the track to Baldy forks to the R and that to the Atiwhakatu Saddle leads L. Sidling round the terrace-edge, the trail soon drops to the first major side-stream, Chert Creek, notable for its bright-red chert boulders.
 Travel upstream on the TL 25 metres or so, then cross by a huge beech-tree bridge – about an hour from Mitre Flats.

-From here the well-defined and lightly benched trail leads to cross a mossy minor stream in 30 minutes and soon after, drops steeply to the forks in the next stream, 15 minutes on.
+From here the well-defined and lightly benched trail crosses a mossy minor stream in 30 minutes, and soon after drops steeply to the forks in the next stream, 15 minutes on.
 This stream, with conglomerate boulders, has extensive slips in its headwaters and a conspicuous shingle face below on the TR.
 Cross the first branch just above the forks, then follow up the more southerly branch for 50 metres before climbing out on the TR.
-The grade of the spur soon eases off to reach point 670, the Atiwhakatu Saddle, 30 minutes from the conglomerate stream and about 2½ hours from Mitre Flats.
+The grade of the spur soon eases off to reach .670, the Atiwhakatu Saddle, 30 minutes from the conglomerate stream and about 2½ hours from Mitre Flats.